Observability & storage¶

 )

-Hand any of them to the engine the same way — only the backend changes:
+Hand it to the engine the same way — only the connection changes:

 from kavalai.workflow import WorkflowEngine